-In considering the needs of local and international students, it should be noted that these results must be viewed with some caution due to the low sample size of international students.
+In considering the needs of local and international students it should be noted that these results must be viewed with some caution due to the low sample size of international students.
 International students scored 4 or below on all items except 'Locating work/work experience' and 'Learning new 'job readiness skills''.
-The average was 4.19 for local students and 3.90 for international students.
-In all but one item ('Involvement with other students across year levels'), local students scored more highly on all items, indicating a greater perception of importance of most items by local students compared to their international colleagues.
-Whilst the difference for this particular item was not significant, an independent samples t-test revealed a significant difference between local and international students in one item: 'Practical insights into the workplace' was found to be a significantly higher priority for local students (M=4.56, SD=.56) compared to international students (M=3.69, SD=.63).
+When the scores for each item were summed the average was 4.19 for local students and 3.90 for international students.
+In all but one item ('Involvement with other students across year levels') local students scored more highly on all items indicating a greater perception of importance of most items by local students compared to their international colleagues.
+Whilst the difference for this particular item was not significant an independent samples t-test revealed a significant difference between local and international students in one item: 'Practical insights into the workplace' was found to be a significantly higher priority for local students (M=4.56, SD=.56) compared to international students (M=3.69, SD=.63, t(74)=4.924, p=.000).